davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 ```

 You can place the CSS and JS files wherever you like as long as they are in the `www` folder.
 As of Shiny 1.5, files located in the `R/` folder are loaded automatically.

+Checkout the [listbox sub-repository](https://github.com/davidruvolo51/shinyAppTutorials/tree/prod/shiny-listbox) on GitHub for CSS code.
+I wanted to keep this post short and focus mainly on the HTML and JavaScript code.
+All styles were written in SASS and compiled to CSS using the application bundler [Parcel](http://parceljs.org).
+The CSS file is located in the file [`src/listbox.scss`](https://github.com/davidruvolo51/shinyAppTutorials/blob/prod/shiny-listbox/src/listbox.scss) and the compiled CSS file can be found at [`www/css/listbox.css`](https://github.com/davidruvolo51/shinyAppTutorials/blob/prod/shiny-listbox/www/css/listbox.css).
+If you are using vanilla CSS, load the `listbox.css` file directly into your app or copy the contents into your app's primary CSS file.

 <span id="work-r" />